ShirinG/exprAnalysis/README.md

 It uses function from the following packages:

   + AnnotationDbi for annotating gene information
-  + beadarray for impoting Illumina expression chip files from GenomeStudio
+  + beadarray for importing Illumina expression chip files from GenomeStudio
   + clusterProfiler and DOSE for functional enrichment analysis
   + DESeq2 for differential expression analysis of raw count data
   + GenomicAlignments, GenomicFeatures, Rsamtools for reading bam files